 This movie can be enlightening and can leave a significant impression on your mind.
 The film is crafted beautifully, and the memory sequences are particularly lasting.
 It is dense with well-developed characters, each with their own quirks that add up to a meaningful whole.
 The uplifting ending of the film certainly leaves some hope yet for the contemporary human relationship.
 You may like it or love it, but you certainly won’t forget ‘Eternal Sunshine of the Spotless Mind’ easily.

 Read More: Best Treasure Hunt Movies of All Time

 1. Gates of Heaven (1978)

-The movie shows interviews of the people who got the idea to start a pet cemetery, their rival rendering industry which disposes of dead animals in a factory, both their families and the people who owned pets that are now dead.
-The honest emotions of all these people are expressed articulately in their own words, with some moments of such expressive nature that it is almost bone-chilling to see it on a movie-screen.
+The movie shows interviews of the people who got the idea to start a pet cemetery, their rival rendering industry, which disposes of dead animals in a factory, both their families and the people who owned pets that are now dead.
+The honest emotions of all these people have been expressed articulately in their own words, with some moments of such expressive nature that it is almost bone-chilling to see it on a movie screen.
 One such moment comes towards the end of ‘Gates of Heaven’ when a lady who has lost her pet dog says – “There’s your dog; your dog’s dead.
 But where’s the thing that made it move?
 It had to be something, didn’t it?”
-Given the grim subject matter, this film is bizzare in its comedy, enjoyability and reflection.
+Given the grim subject matter, this film is bizarre in its comedy, enjoyability, and reflection.
 It is an essential watch for all cinephiles and is perfect for a Sunday afternoon when you have the time to soak it all in.